 Who We Are

 Repairing Together is a Milwaukee-based non-profit organization, aimed at bringing children from different backgrounds together.
 Established in 2016 by Elsien Crawford, we partner with local schools to share and celebrate the cultural, racial and social differences in our local communities.
-During the summer of 2018, MJDS saw the value of bringing the whole project in-house and expanded the program to include its younger grades.

 Our partners include Milwaukee College Prep 38th Street campus, Bruce Guadalupe School UCC and the Indian Community School.
 Repairing Together works with local organizations such as the Urban Ecology Center, Victory Gardens Initiative, the Hunger Task Force, Serve2Unite, Arts@Large, Holocaust Education and Resource Center, Hours Against Hate, UW-Milwaukee and more.

 Through a close collaboration with our partner schools and non-profit organizations in Milwaukee, we develop intensive programs that teach lessons in empathy and understanding to children from different backgrounds.
 Through these programs, children are given the opportunity to take part in a number of group activities where they create diverse friendship groups for life.

 From kindness and respect to repairing the environment and the world, to becoming our future leaders and visionaries, our programming is structured around shared values from a Jewish perspective, which happen to be common values across all communities.